-With Score ChoiceTM, you can put your best foot forward by choosing which scores you send to colleges.
-Choose by test date for the SAT-but keep in mind that some colleges and scholarship programs require you to send all your scores.
+If you take the SAT more than once, or if you take more than one SAT Subject Test, you can have the option of Score ChoiceTM.
+With Score Choice, you can choose which scores you send to colleges.
+Choose by test date for the SAT and by individual test for SAT Subject TestsTM-but keep in mind that some colleges and scholarship programs require you to send all your scores.

-This service is optional.
-If you do not select Score Choice, all your scores will be sent to institutions receiving your results.
-Colleges consider your best scores when they review your application, so having them all sent will not have a negative impact.
-However, if you want only your highest scores to be seen, you should elect Score Choice.
+This online service is optional.
+If you don't use Score Choice, we'll send all your SAT and SAT Subject Tests scores from your most recent 6 administrations.
+However, if you want only your highest scores to be seen, select Score Choice.
 Each school or program has its own deadlines and policies for how scores are used.
-Information is listed on the Score Choice site for each participating institution, but check with the individual school or scholarship program to make sure you're following its guidelines.
+Information is listed on the score-sending site for each participating institution, but check with the individual school or scholarship program to make sure you're following its guidelines.
+We're not responsible for the accuracy of the information or the consequences of your decisions.